ashmckenzie/melb-devops-march-2012/slides/all.md

 # JSON API #

-* Consistent across all sports, RESTful and<br/>self discoverable
+* Consistent across all sports, RESTful<br/>and discoverable
 * Each sport, league, round and constest has a unique UID<br/>- great for caching
 * Utilise HTTP Accept header for versioning
 * Rails based